 Refer to the Graduate School's page for details about the TOEFL or IELTS score requirement.
 Students may demonstrate English proficiency through other ways listed on the page as well.

 Foreign transcripts must be translated into English.
-The Department of Foreign Languages and Literatures at NC State maintains a list of faculty who offer translation services in select languages on their website.
+The Department of World Languages and Cultures at NC State maintains a list of faculty who offer translation services in select languages on their website.
 You have the option of reaching out to a professional company who offers translation services as well but we are unable to provide you a recommendation.

 If you graduated from a four-year accredited institution within the U.S., unofficial transcripts are accepted for admissions review but the Graduate School must receive your official transcript by your first day of class in our graduate program.

 Three-year Bachelors Degrees

 Refer to the Graduate School's page to learn whether your bachelor's degree falls within the Bologna Process or meets the requirement to be treated as an equivalent to the U.S. bachelor's degree.